 Another main ingredient is Tahini, which is basically sesame seeds grounded into a smooth paste without adding any water.
 I use tahini in smoothies as well.
-You can find more details about tahini and smoothie recipe here.

 Generally, avocados, carrots, sundried tomatoes or any greens are added for different flavors.
 I do add moringa powder( drumstick leaves powder) to this to make it more nutritious.

 Vegetarians cannot get complete protein from single food.
 When we combine different grains, legumes, and vegetables, we can easily get all essential and non-essential amino acids.
 And it’s not necessary to get all types of amino acids at each meal.
 Just make sure to have a diverse diet of grains, legumes, pulses, nuts, and veggies throughout the day.